 I added 2 ottomans instead of a traditional bench or chair.
 They can be used as footstools for movie nights or extra seating around the coffee table if we are playing board games.

 The cupboard beside the piano hides the electrical panel.
 We added touches of black around the room like the handles on the cupboard, the legs on the furniture and the TV console so that the piano wouldn’t seem out of place.

 We wanted to make sure the space felt fun and like us so we added a mix of eclectic art pieces as well as family photos.
 Sir Fluffykins used to live in the mudroom upstairs, but he looks just right supervising piano practice.

 Because there is only one small window in the space, we hung floor-length curtains to give the illusion of a larger window.
 Then we added a second set of panels around these fun, oversize prints of the girls.
+(They were really inexpensive and a favourite DIY).
 I love the warmth that the mustard yellow fabric adds and the mirrored curtains make the room feel larger.
-You can see the details about these oversize prints HERE.
-They were really inexpensive!!

 On the opposite wall, we added a fun gallery of art prints.
 They all have special meaning to our family.
-For example, we have a custom drawn image of our house and an autumn view of the mountains (our favourite place in the world).
-I used left over frames from other projects and most of the art pieces were digital downloads that I had printed out.
-(I’ll have a full post on how I like to print art and my fav sources up soon!)
+For example, we have a custom-drawn image of our house and an autumn view of the mountains (our favourite place in the world).
+I used leftover frames from other projects and most of the art pieces were digital downloads that I had printed out.

 Our girls are out of the full-on toys everywhere stage (cue the Mom tears).
 We really only needed a couple of bins for toys.
 They keep the rest in their rooms.
 But we did need storage for books and games etc… There was a nook under the stairs that originally we thought would make a cute playhouse for the girls.
 But they never used it so we repurposed it with a shelf and some big storage bins.